WayneLin92/SSeqCpp/README.md

 ## ss
 This project propagates Adams differentials and extensions among CW spectra.
 Compile this project and you can find an executable file `ss` in the `build/bin` folder.

+Features:
+* The program can deduce Adams differentials and extensions and produced proofs for the results.
+* If the program is terminated by the user or the system or due to a power failure, the database files including the logging of proofs will remain the state before this run.
+This feature is due to the design of the modern database system [sqlite3](https://www.sqlite.org/).
+* The program can generate plots for Adams differentials and extensions along cofiber sequences.
+The plots are actually webpages written in javascript.
+These webpages can generate latex tikz code for the plots if the user take a screenshot via the webpage.

 After the user calculates a collection of Adams $E_2$ data using the `Adams` program, the user should place all the database files (containing `AdamsSS` in the name) in a folder next to the executable file `ss`.
 The folder name should not contain any space.
 We call this folder a *category* if it contains a configuration file `ss.json` describing the objects and maps that `ss` should consider.

 A configuration file `ss.json` inside a category looks like the following.